mono/CocosSharp/README.md

 ### Samples

-[Xamarin's](https://github.com/xamarin/AngryNinjas "Xamarin’s Angry Ninjas") sample application.
+[Xamarin’s Angry Ninjas](https://github.com/xamarin/AngryNinjas "Xamarin’s Angry Ninjas") sample application.
 We worked hard on converting that cocos2d-iphone game over to Cocos2D-XNA.
 Take a look at how it deploys raw assets and utilizes box2d.

 Additional samples will be forthcoming as we find time to add more for you.